canonical/serverlab-testflinger/README.rst

 * ./code/agent_healthcheck
     • Uses a simple MQTT subscribe poll on the <sut>/agent topic.
-        • This is the current agent status.
-        • This is a looping timer thread that runs parallel to agent logging
+        • Agent status is a looping timer thread that runs parallel to agent logging.
         • If agent_entrypoint hangs or terminates/crashes, the container health
          will report as unhealthy.
     • Runs at a set interval as defined within init_agent_cntnrs